 Suicide Basin is a side basin of the Mendenhall Glacier above Juneau, Alaska.
 Since 2011, Suicide Basin has released glacier lake outburst floods that cause inundation along Mendenhall Lake and River annually with a record major flood event taking place on August 6, 2024.
 The latest release took place on October 20, 2024.
-Current Status: Monday, 5/15/2025 at 3pm.
-Monitoring Equipment Status: The USGS monitoring equipment is up and running.
-We will get one image from each of the 2 cameras per day.
-The laser sensor data is active and there will be jumps or drops in the data from large ice bergs movement within the laser field of view. --- Images from the entire 2025 season can be viewed here.
-Here is the NWS summary report from the major flooding event from the Suicide Basin glacier lake outburst flood in August 2024.
-Additional Information available:
+Monitoring Equipment Status: The "Front of Basin" image will now be updated every 2 hours during daytime The USGS monitoring equipment is up and running.
+We will get 4 images from each of the 2 cameras per day.
+The USGS laser sensor data is active.
+There can be jumps or drops in the data from large ice bergs movement within the laser field of view.
+Latest basin site visit report by UAS from July 14th Last Webpage Update: 7AM Tuesday August 12th, 2025 Current Basin Status:

 |